joejknowles/CV/README.md

 #### Makers Academy (February to June 2015)

+I was part of the first cohort to complete Makers Academy's highly intensive, full time coding bootcamp remotely.
 This course culminated in designing a fully functional 'garden sharing' web app in just two weeks to match the needs of a real client, as part of a small team of developers.
 During the course I showed my driven nature by working many hours on evenings and weekends on top of core course time and completing all challenges above specification long before